Krystal Jung: 2002–2006: Pre-debut activities

-2009–2013: Career beginnings
+In 2006, Jung made a brief appearance in Rain's music video for "I Still Believe," and later appeared in Shinee's 2008 music video for "Juliette," portraying the female lead.

+2009–2011: Debut with f(x) and television shows

 Jung debuted as vocalist of the South Korean girl group f(x) in September 2009.
+That year, she and her f(x) bandmate Luna released the duet "Hard but Easy", a soundtrack for the KBS2 drama Invincible Lee Pyung Kang.

 In March 2010, Jung participated in a series of music videos under the Melody Project, playing a young student who is in love with her music teacher.
 She released a solo single titled "Melody" for this project.
 Jung then became a host for the music show The M-Wave with Thunder from MBLAQ.
 In July, the singer debuted as an actress with a minor role in the long-running sitcom More Charming by the Day.
 She received the "Newcomer Comedy Award" at the 2010 MBC Entertainment Awards for the role.

 In 2011, Jung participated in and won first place in SBS's figure-skating show Kim Yuna's Kiss & Cry.
 She also starred in the sitcom High Kick 3, playing the role of a superficial and shallow girl who does not have much depth of feelings.

+2013–2017: SM The Ballad, collaborative music work, and acting career

 In 2013, Jung starred in the SBS teen drama The Heirs, playing the role of a spoiled yet kind-hearted wealthy high school student.
 Her character in the show generated positive recognition among viewers, and she was voted as the Best Onscreen Couple along with CNBLUE's Kang Min-hyuk at the 2013 DramaFever Awards.

-In 2013, Jung and group mate Sulli became the new faces of the makeup brand Etude House.